 The 2021 Call for Nominations will open on February 1.

-The Psychonomic Society Mid-Career Award is given for exceptional contributions to the field of experimental and cognitive psychology and related areas by an individual who is currently in the middle of their career.
-The purpose is to raise the visibility of our science and of our very best mid-career scientists within the field, within the awardees’ institutions, in the press, and in the larger community.
+The Psychonomic Society Mid-career Award is given for exceptional contributions to the field of experimental and cognitive psychology and related areas by an individual who is currently in the middle of their career.
+The purpose is to raise the visibility of our science and of our very best mid-career scientists to the field, the awardees’ institutions, the press, and the community at large.
 Many universities are carefully scrutinizing departments and programs in deciding upon the deployment of limited resources, and among the most important criteria are those that indicate academic and scientific quality.

-Two recipients will be formally recognized at the Annual Meeting and receive a glass award and a $2,500 cash prize plus airfare to the Annual Meeting.
+Two recipients will be formally recognized at the Annual Meeting.
+They will receive a glass award and a $2,500 USD cash prize, plus airfare to the Annual Meeting.

 The Psychonomic Society is committed to scientific merit, which entails the inclusion of scientists of all genders, races, sexual orientations, countries of origin, geographical locations, and disciplinary expertise.
 Please critically examine your deliberations to eliminate biases that detract from our commitment to merit.

 - Nominees will have normally completed their PhD 15-25 years before the nomination deadline.

 - The nominee must be a current Member or Fellow of the Psychonomic Society, with preference given to Fellows.

 - Nominations may be made by any Member, Fellow, or Emeritus Member of the Psychonomic Society.